Mental Health Activism Companion Website

 The Intersection Worksheet

-Download the Intersection Worksheet and find the best combination of your skills, motivations, and methods.
+Download the worksheet and explore the best combination of your skills, motivations, and activism methods.

-Activist Randy Schutt created this questionnaire.
-Remind yourself of the skills, knowledge, and experiences that you already have and can apply to activism.
+Use Randy Schutt’s questionnaire to notice the skills, knowledge, and experiences you already bring to activism.

-Learn to recognize how stress shows up in your body.
-With this awareness, you can use coping strategies to manage difficult times.
+Learn to recognize how stress shows up in your body so you can respond before burnout takes over.

 Endnotes